PoisotLab/ms_straight_lines/manuscript.md

-![**The flexible links model fits better and makes a plausible range of predictions.** The number of links is plotted as a function of species richness obtained from the posterior distributions of A) the link-species scaling, B) the constant connectance, C) the power law and D) the flexible link models.
+![**The flexible links model fits better and makes a plausible range of predictions.** The number of links is plotted as a function of species richness obtained from the posterior distributions of A) the link-species scaling, B) the constant connectance, C) the power law and D) the flexible links models.
 In each panel, the colored line represent the median predicted link number and the grey areas cover the 78% and 97% percentile intervals.
 Empirical data from the `mangal.io` database are plotted in each panel (grey dots), as well as the